JeffreyJoel/JeffreyJoel/README.md

 - 👋 Hi, I’m @JeffreyJoel
-- 👀 I’m interested in Frontend Web development.
+- 👀 I’m interested in building Web/mobile applications, as well as working with Blockchain technology.

-- 💞️ I’m looking to collaborate on Web development projects
-- 📫 How to reach me ...
+- 📫 How to reach me jeffowoloko@gmail.com

 <!---
 JeffreyJoel/JeffreyJoel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.